 La MaMa Archives preserves this important institutional and cultural history— the artists, companies, and historic productions that have taken place at La MaMa and that have had a lasting influence on the American performing arts landscape.
 The most extensive collection of its kind, La MaMa Archives documents the advent and growth of the experimental theatre movement.

 If you would like to contact the archives, please email archives [at] lamama [dot] org.
-For questions related to this blog, contact rachel [at] lamama [dot] org.
+For questions related to this blog, contact sophie [at] lamama [dot] org.